hahnspena102/movie-bechdel-test-classifier/eda_summary.md

 Unsuprisingly, love is at the top of both movies that pass and fail.
 It's possible that movies who have a love story sometimes don't have conversations between two women about not a man.

-Overall, these tfidf distributions could be useful for a classifier but there aren't very srong signals going on within them.
+Overall, these tfidf distributions could be useful for a classifier but there aren't very many strong signals going on within them.
 Nevertheless, there are some strong signals, specifically the words "man" and "girl" so we may be able to use this for our classifier.

 ![title_pass](figures/title_pass.png)
 ![tagline_pass](figures/tagline_pass.png)